roidelapluie/blog/content/articles/pulp-horrors.md

 More than one distribution found.
 And now?
 How do I delete the useless distributions?

-Indeed that repo has several distirbutions: 5.9, 5.10, 5.11...
+Indeed that repo has several distributions: 5.9, 5.10, 5.11...
 But at this time of the migration, the pulp server refuses to work because it is not migrated.

 So I can not delete the distributions.
 And I can't run the migration.
 So I can not use pulp.
 So I can not delete the distribution.
 Which means I can not do the migration.
 And I can not use pulp.
 So I can not delete the distributions.
 And I can not run the migration...